johnnietse/L4-autonomous-object-detection-model-training/README.md

 ---

 ## Copyright Statement
-The original codebase for this project is the intellectual property of IBM Cognitive AI Platform.
-All rights to the core architecture, foundational algorithms, and pre-existing implementation are retained by IBM.
+The original codebase for this project is the intellectual property of the university couse: ELEC 390 Principles of Design and Development.
+All rights to the core architecture, foundational algorithms, and pre-existing implementation are retained by the course.

 My contributions are limited to:
 - Debugging and resolving defects in the execution pipeline
 - Modifications required for functional correctness
 - Performance optimizations specific to the runtime environment

 I assert copyright only over these specific remedial modifications.
-The majority of the codebase, including all original design patterns, proprietary methodologies, and core functionality remains exclusively owned by IBM Cognitive AI Platform.
-This notice does not transfer any ownership rights of the original IBM code.
+The majority of the codebase, including all original design patterns, proprietary methodologies, and core functionality remains exclusively owned by the course - ELEC 390 Principles of Design and Development.
+This notice does not transfer any ownership rights of the original tutorial materials code.